 If you’ve been affected by a sudden cardiac arrest and you’re in the UK (or a UK expat) and have something relevant to say we’d happily consider it for publishing on our blog.
-Sudden cardiac arrests are not that widely known in the UK and so we’re keen on getting as many perspectives as we can.
+Sudden cardiac arrests are not that widely known and are often confused with a heart attack and so we’re keen on getting perspectives from all angles.

 If you’d like to share your relevant story or have knowledge in a particular area you’d like to share then please contact us.

 - Length: Between 300 and 800 words is ideal.
 Up to 1000 words if needed.